 “For me, it all comes down to surprise and making the guest happy.”

 What is the best response you can get from a guest?

 “This feels like being in your home.
 That’s what we strive to achieve.
 People shouldn’t be comparing restaurant experience with other fine restaurants.
 It’s doesn’t make sense for our guests to compare us with Noma.
-Each restaurant experience should be different and unique in it’s own way.”
+Each restaurant experience should be different and unique in its way.”

 Is the way you guys run Agrikultur the new way of running a restaurant?

 “I hope so.
 It’s also something you see more and more across the world at the moment.
-I just hope it’s not a trend.
-First and foremost, it’s important as a chef to be aware of your own well-being knowing when to take a brake and enjoy other aspects of life which makes you happy.
+I hope it’s not a trend.
+First and foremost, it’s important as a chef to be aware of your well-being knowing when to take a break and enjoy other aspects of life which makes you happy.
 Everybody knows how tough this industry can be.
-It can literally brake you.
-As a chef you need to stay curious and keep exploring.”
+It can break you.
+As a chef, you need to stay curious and keep exploring.”